 Factor No. 1: How much will you spend?

-You also need to factor in any pension or Social Security income you'll be getting.
-If your annual pre-retirement expenses are $50,000, for example, you'd want retirement income of $40,000 if you followed the 80 percent rule of thumb.
-If you and your spouse will collect $2,000 a month from Social Security, or $24,000 a year, you'd need about $16,000 a year from your savings.
-Bear in mind, however, that any withdrawals from a tax-deferred savings account, such as a traditional IRA or a 401(k) plan, would be reduced by the amount of taxes you pay.
+Say you and your spouse have checked your Social Security statements and can expect to receive a combined $2,000 a month in benefits, or $24,000 a year.
+You’ll need about $16,000 a year from other sources.
+Bear in mind that any withdrawals from a tax-deferred savings account, such as a traditional IRA or a 401(k) plan, would be reduced by the amount of taxes you pay.

-Medical care is another expense that people in retirement often don't factor in.
-The standard monthly premium for Medicare Part B, which covers most doctors’ services, is $148.50 or higher, depending on your income.
-You also have to pay 20 percent of the Medicare-approved amount for doctor's bills as well as a $203 deductible.
-All told, the average couple will need $295,000 after taxes to cover medical expenses in retirement, excluding long-term care, according to estimates from Fidelity Investments.
+Medical care is another expense to factor in.
+For 2024, the standard monthly premium for Medicare Part B, which covers most doctors’ services, is $174.70 or higher, depending on your income.
+You also have to pay 20 percent of the Medicare-approved amount for most medical services as well as a $240 annual deductible.
+All told, the average couple will need $315,000 after taxes to cover medical expenses over the course of their retirement, excluding long-term care, according to estimates from Fidelity Investments.

 Finally, there's the question of how much, if anything, you wish to leave to your children or charity.
-Some people want to leave their entire savings to their children or the church of their choice — which is fine, but it requires a much higher savings rate than a plan that simply wants your money to last as long as you do.
+Some people want to leave their entire savings to their children or the church of their choice — which is fine, but it requires a much higher savings rate than a plan that simply aims to have your money to last as long as you do.

 Factor No. 2: How much will you earn on your savings?

-Most people don't keep 100 percent of their retirement savings in a single investment, however.
+Most people don't keep 100 percent of their retirement savings in a single type of investment, however.
 While they might have part of their portfolio in stocks for growth of capital, they often have part in bonds to cushion the inevitable declines in stocks.
-According to the Vanguard Group, a mix of 60 percent stocks and 40 percent bonds has returned an average 8.84 percent a year since 1926; a mix of 60 percent bonds and 40 percent stocks has gained an average 7.82 percent.
+According to Vanguard, a mix of 60 percent stocks and 40 percent bonds has returned an average of 8.8 percent a year since 1926.

-Financial planners often recommend caution when estimating portfolio returns.
-Gary Schatsky, a New York financial planner, aims at 2.5 percent returns after inflation, which would be about 3.5 percent today.
-“It's an extraordinarily low number,” he says, although it's probably better to aim too low and be wrong than aim too high and be wrong.
+Financial advisers often recommend caution when estimating portfolio returns.
+Gary Schatsky, a New York financial planner, aims at 2.5 percent returns after inflation, which would be about 5.5 percent today.
+That may seem modest, he says, but it's probably better to aim too low and be wrong than to err aiming too high.

 Factor No. 3: How long will you live?

 Since no one really knows the answer to that question, it's best to look at averages.
-At 65, the average man can expect to live another 18 years, to 83, according to Social Security.
-The average 65-year-old woman can expect another 20.5 years, to 85 1/2.
+At 65, the average American man can expect to live 18.8 more years, to nearly 84, according to U.S. Census data.
+The average 65-year-old woman can expect to live past her 86th birthday.

 "Most people err on the shorter side of the estimate,” says Schatsky.
 That can be a big misjudgment: If you plan your retirement based on living to 80, your 81st birthday might not be as festive as you'd like.